qsnake/gpaw/doc/documentation/parallel_runs/parallel_runs.rst

    each CPU has to carry out to calculate e.g. the overlap matrix, the actual linear algebra necessary to solve such linear systems is in fact still done using serial LAPACK by default.
-It is therefor advisable to use both band parallelization and ScaLAPACK / BLACS in conjunction to reduce this potential bottleneck.
+It is therefor advisable to use both band parallelization and ScaLAPACK in conjunction to reduce this potential bottleneck.

 There is also a command line argument ``--state-parallelization`` which allows you